[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Thermodynamics

 The ordered phases at $\delta < -3$ and $\delta > 1$ have $s = 0$.
 Here, it is sufficient to pick the direction of a single spin to fix all other spins in the system.
 The constraints from different tetrahedra can no longer be treated as independent, and the Pauling estimate does not apply.

-\paragraph{Magnetic Susceptibility.} The susceptibility becomes anisotropic since the distortion in our model breaks the lattice symmetry.
+\paragraph*{Magnetic susceptibility.} The susceptibility becomes anisotropic since the distortion in our model breaks the lattice symmetry.
 Here, we only show the magnetic susceptibility in the $[111]$ direction for $\delta > 1$, panel (i) of \autoref{fig:thermo}.
 It develops sharp peaks at the same temperatures as the specific heat and is a clear sign of a symmetry-breaking phase transition.
-An analysis of the critical exponents of the susceptibility and specific heat close to $T_c$ is provided in \appref{app:ordering}.
+An analysis of the critical exponents of the susceptibility and specific heat close to $T_c$ is provided in \appref{app:ordering}. {We also plot the susceptibility at $\delta=1$ (light blue) for comparison, which increases as $\propto T^{-1}$ upon cooling.}